Irbi/demo/REAME1.md

         As a DSL syntax, we propose to use the bash-like syntax as a well-known, simple and expressive enough to describe any subsequence of actions

 5. What are your thoughts regarding security and preventing proof reuse?

-    - To prevent proof reuse we will implement proof nullifiers mentioned above
+    To prevent proof reuse we will implement proof nullifiers mentioned above.

+    Besides, every attestation input must include user's pubKey as a guarantee of its authenticity.